-- Pocket ionization chamber readings (R) - Gamma exposure (R)
+- PIC readings (R)

+- Gamma exposure (R)

-• Beta exposure in roentgens equivalent physical (rep)
+- Beta exposure (rep)

-Beta exposures were reported only when "it forms a significant part of the total exposure" [LASL 1959] (1/10/49 memorandum)].
+Beta exposure was reported only when "it forms a significant part of the total exposure" [LASL 1959 (1/10/49 memorandum)].
 No entry in the beta exposure column indicated that a negligible amount of beta exposure was present.
-For DP Site personnel working with plutonium and for soft X-ray evaluations, special calibration curves were used, and gamma R exposures were multiplied by 0.6 to convert to gamma rem [LASL 1959 (7/1/56 document)] (The comparable DOELAP Roentgen-to-rem dose conversion value is 0.38 for 16 keV photons (DOE, 1986)).
+For DP Site personnel working with plutonium and for soft X-ray evaluations, special calibration curves were used, and gamma roentgen exposures were multiplied by 0.6 to convert to gamma rem [LASL 1959 (7/1/56 document)].
+[The comparable DOELAP roentgen-to-rem dose conversion value is 0.38 for 16-keV photons (DOE 1986)].